India Solar Resource Maps & Data (updated March 2016)

-This page provides 10-kilometer (km) solar resource maps and data for India.
-The 10-km hourly solar resource data were developed using weather satellite (METEOSAT) measurements incorporated into a site-time specific solar modeling approach developed at the U.S. State University of New York at Albany.
-The data is made publicly available in geographic information system (GIS) format and as static maps below.
-The hourly data can also be downloaded for specific locations from NREL's Renewable Resource Data Center.
+This page provides solar resource maps and data for India.
+The 10-kilometer (km) hourly solar resource data were developed using weather satellite (METEOSAT) measurements incorporated into a site-time specific solar modeling approach developed at the U.S. State University of New York at Albany.
+Hourly data for India, Bangladesh, Bhutan, Nepal, Sri Lanka, and parts of Pakistan and Afghanistan can be downloaded from NREL's National Solar Radiation Database (NSRDB).

 These products were developed by the U.S. National Renewable Energy Laboratory (NREL) in cooperation with India's Ministry of New and Renewable Energy, through funding from the U.S. Department of Energy and U.S. Department of State.

-Please contact Ted Quinby for any additional information.
+Please contact Manajit Sengupta for any additional information.

-- Download SAM solar files for select Indian locations
+- Download SAM solar resource files for all Indian locations in TMY3 format

 - India SAM file documentation (MS Word 5 MB)